solowiseCV/bias-free-job/README.md

-# 🚀 Bias Blind Job recruitment project Api
+# 🚀 Bias Free Job Board  Api

 A modern Node.js application built with TypeScript for improved type safety, maintainability, and scalability.